 That time of the year is around the corner again.

-With all the festivities, fun, and food that keep us busy during the Chinese New Year, focusing on calorie counting and your health can be tough.
+With all the festivities, fun, and food that keep us busy during the Chinese New Year in Singapore, focusing on calorie counting and your health can be tough.
 Yes, we are all allowed a little bit of fun, and we ought to cut some slack during the festive times.

 But in matters of health and fitness, skipping a single day can mean a lot more hard work later.